-This analysis of Bill C-32, An Act to Amend the Copyright Act, has been prepared by the Canadian Library Association / Association canadienne des bibliothèques (CLA) for its members, the Canadian library and information community, and all those interested in the creation, dissemination and preservation of Canadian culture.
+This analysis of Bill C-11, An Act to Amend the Copyright Act, has been prepared by the Canadian Library Association / Association canadienne des bibliothèques (CLA) on behalf of its members, the Canadian library and information community, and all those interested in the creation, dissemination and preservation of Canadian culture.
 It identifies the provisions of the legislation that would appear to be of most direct interest to librarians, libraries, and others in the information community; and provides some analysis of those provisions from this perspective.

-CLA is Canada's largest national library association, representing the interests of public, academic, school and special libraries, professional librarians, library workers, library trustees, and all those concerned about enhancing the quality of life of Canadians through access to knowledge and literacy.
+CLA is Canada's largest national library association, representing the interests of public, academic, school and special libraries, professional librarians, library workers, library trustees, and all those concerned with enhancing the quality of life of Canadians through access to knowledge, literacy and lifelong learning.

 CLA represents the interests of approximately 57,000 library staff and thousands of libraries of all kinds across Canada on a range of public policy issues.
-None is more critical at this time than copyright.

-But more importantly, libraries and librarians speak on behalf of our users: millions of students, educators, scholars, researchers, lifelong learners, special library users and recreational readers, from children to seniors.
-Library users are the Canadian public: they are not members of a "special interest group" when it comes to copyright.
 The majority of CLA members work in publicly funded institutions serving the citizens of this country.
-The public interest is at the core of our work and it is on behalf of the millions of Canadians who regularly access our collections, services (tangible and virtual) and buildings that CLA presents its analysis of Bill C-32, An Act to Amend the Copyright Act.
+The public interest is at the core of our work and it is on behalf of the millions of Canadians who regularly access our collections, services (tangible and virtual) and buildings that CLA presents its analysis of Bill C-11, An Act to Amend the Copyright Act.
+Information policy involves every aspect of the role of libraries in Canadian society and copyright is critical to the effectiveness of the public interest mandate of these community institutions.

 The Government has stated its intent to provide copyright legislation which is both balanced and technologically neutral.
-While CLA applauds significant improvements to Canada's copyright regime introduced in Bill C-32, we note that changes are required if the legislation is to ultimately succeed in its objectives.
+CLA applauds significant improvements to Canada's copyright regime contained in Bill C-11, such as the addition of education, parody and satire in the fair dealing section, and the amendments to the statutory damages provisions.
+However we note that changes are required to ensure the legislation ultimately succeeds in its objectives.